cgmaiorano/zed2i_3d_capture/README.md

 [![LGPL--2.1 License](https://img.shields.io/badge/license-LGPL--2.1-blue.svg)](https://github.com/childmindresearch/mobi-motion-tracking/blob/main/LICENSE)
 [![pages](https://img.shields.io/badge/api-docs-blue)](https://github.com/cgmaiorano/zed2i_3d_capture)

 Welcome to `zed2i_3d_capture`, a Python Repository designed for recording 3D motion tracking data from the ZED 2i stereo camera developed by StereoLabs (https://github.com/stereolabs/).
-This repository performs real time body tracking on a single person and collects the data, saving it to an .xlsx file in the acceptable format for `mobi_motion_tracking`.
+This repository performs real time body tracking on a single person, collects the data, and saves it to an .xlsx file in the acceptable format for `mobi_motion_tracking`.
 This repository can be run with or without a live stimulus.

 ## Supported software & devices